-Last Updated: January 19, 2024
+Last Updated: September 10, 2024

-Omega-3, and -6 Polyunsaturated Fatty Acids (PUFA)
+Omega-3 and Omega-6 Polyunsaturated Fatty Acids (PUFA)

 The term omega, as it relates to fatty acids, refers to the terminal carbon atom farthest from the functional carboxylic acid group (–COOH).
 The designation of a polyunsaturated fatty acid (PUFA) as an omega-3 fatty acid, for example, defines the position of the first site of unsaturation (carbon-carbon double bond) relative to the omega end of that fatty acid.
 Thus, an omega-3 fatty acid, such as α-linolenic acid (ALA), which harbors three carbon-carbon double bonds, has a site of unsaturation between the third and fourth carbons from the omega end.
 In addition to the position of the first site of unsaturation, relative to the omega end of an unsaturated fatty acid, the correct use of the omega nomenclature can only be applied to unsaturated fatty acids whose carbon-carbon double bonds are all in the cis orientation.